Happening Now

 Backyard Housing Poll

-Staff is conducting a one-question poll to better understand how the public feels about a new proposal.
-A new regulation under consideration would permit properties to subdivide and sell a small housing unit behind a house, that has been in place for at least five years, as an alternative approach to provide housing and income for residents.
-The backyard housing units would likely become one- or two-bedroom long-term rentals* or owner-occupied housing.
-The proposed maximum size of backyard housing units would be 1,000 square feet with at least six foot setbacks from property lines.
+Staff conducted a one-question poll to better understand how the public feels about a new proposal.
+The new regulation under consideration would permit properties to subdivide and sell a small housing unit behind a house.
+The backyard housing units would likely become one- or two-bedroom long-term rentals or owner-occupied housing.
+The image on the right summarizes the results of the poll (click to make larger).
+Thanks to all who participated!

 Small Backyard Lot Proposed Details